Ousted Peru leader appears in court to face rebellion charge - NewsBreak

 Ousted Peru leader appears in court to face rebellion charge

-Peru's stunning political crisis grinded forward Thursday, as former President Pedro Castillo appeared in court following a failed attempt to close a hostile congress and his successor looked for ways to unite the country behind institutions already hollowed out by endemic corruption and mistrust.
+LIMA, Peru — (AP) — Peru's stunning political crisis grinded forward Thursday, as former President Pedro Castillo appeared in court following a failed attempt to close a hostile congress and his successor looked for ways to unite the country behind institutions gutted by endemic corruption and mistrust.

 “It is no longer military intervention,” said López Obrador.
 “It’s done with control of the media by the oligarchs, undermining legal and legitimately constituted authorities, especially if they want to do something for the benefit of the long-suffering people who do not belong to the elites.”

+Meanwhile , Castillo's successor, like many Peruvians, seemed eager to turn the page.
+In comments to journalists Thursday, Dina Boluarte, who served as Castillo's vice president, appealed for a “truce” from the political feuding that has paralyzed Peru for years so that she can “reorient” the country.
+With polls showing Peruvians despising Congress even more than they do Castillo, she suggested that she would consider holding early elections — something that requires approval of a hard-to-muster constitutional amendment.

+“I know there are voices indicating early elections and this is democratically respectable,” she said.

-In just three tumultuous hours, Castillo went from decreeing the dissolution of Peru’s Congress to being replaced by his vice president , but the threats against his government had been building throughout his nearly 17-month presidency.
+In just three tumultuous hours Wednesday, Castillo went from decreeing the dissolution of Peru's Congress to being replaced by his vice president.
+But the threats against his government had been building throughout his nearly 17-month presidency.

-The political outsider , who won a runoff election in June 2021 by just 44,000 votes, stepped onto a no-holds-barred political battlefield in Peru, the South American country now on its sixth president in six years.
-By nightfall Wednesday, after a day of high political drama, prosecutors had announced Castillo was under arrest, facing charges of rebellion.
+However, once in office, he immediately stepped onto a no-holds-barred political battlefield in Peru, the South American country now on its sixth president in six years.
+The last one, Francisco Sagasti, had been appointed by Congress just months before Castillo's shocking victory.

-The first attempt to impeach Castillo came last December At the time, a relatively small group of opposition lawmakers cited an investigation by prosecutors into illicit financing of the governing party.
+But once in office he cycled through dozens of inexperienced Cabinet choices, a number of whom have been accused of wrongdoing.
+He also faced a hostile Congress, which first tried to impeach him last December.
+At the time, a relatively small group of opposition lawmakers cited an investigation by prosecutors into illicit financing of the governing party.
 To remove the president requires two-thirds of the 130 lawmakers to vote in favor.
 Only 46 voted in favor.

 Congress tried to impeach Castillo again in March for “permanent moral incapacity,” a term incorporated into Peruvian constitutional law that experts say lacks an objective definition and that Congress has used more than a half dozen times since 2017 to try to remove presidents.
 The effort failed, this time with only 55 votes in favor.